.

 Editor's Note: This blog post was originally published on June 25, 2024, and has since been updated.

-He explained that the hackers infiltrated Change Healthcare through a server that lacked multi-factor authentication (MFA).
-He also confirmed that the decision to pay the ransom was his, calling it one of the most difficult decisions he has ever made.
+In May, former UnitedHealth CEO Andrew Witty confirmed that the company paid a $22 million ransom to restore the Change Healthcare system.
+During testimony before the U.S. Senate Finance Committee, he explained that hackers infiltrated Change Healthcare through a server that lacked multi-factor authentication.
+He confirmed that the decision to pay the ransom was his, calling it one of the most difficult decisions he has ever had to make.

-Witty expressed deep regret, offering a direct apology to the patients and providers affected by the disruption, as well as to everyone concerned about the security of their private health information.
+Witty expressed deep regret, offering a direct apology to the patients and providers affected by the disruption.

 Discover More: Is Your Lab Operation Vulnerable to a Cyber Attack?